 Temples, Steps and Stray Cats

-The town is already know for a number of shrines and the The Path of Literature, so these are all fairly well posted and easy to find.
+The town is already known for a number of shrines and the The Path of Literature, so these are all fairly well posted and easy to find.
 One can easily hike up 100s of steps through quaint old wooden houses to the temples, and on the Path of Literature atop the hill behind the train station.

 Along the way you’ll no doubt bump into some of the friendly locals, the stray cats.
 (And leave it up to Hiroshima Prefecture to have a site called “Cat Street View“—so you can navigate the streets through a cat’s perspective.
 Oh, Japan.)

 Being a small town, Onomichi is well suited to exploring on foot.
 And for me most of the charm of the city was in all the hickled- pickledy little back streets sandwiched together like something out of a Studio Ghibli film.
 Running off from the main shotengai (shopping street) are little alleys where one can find rickety old houses, sinks, toothbrushes and washing machines outside in the alleys, plus the occasional arty little coffee shop.
 And similarly hiking up the hill behind the station, one can find intriguing old houses, arty cafes and of course templates.